Skip to content

 • Confirm the firmware version under Remote Management

-Once your firmware is installed, open the Command Line under Remote Management and enter the following configuration:
+Once your firmware is installed, open the Command Line under Remote Management and enter the following commands:

 set timezone America/Chicago